wren-lang/wren/doc/site/classes.markdown

 ### Encapsulation

-All fields are *protected* in Wren&mdash;an object's fields can only be directly accessed from within methods defined on the object's class, or its superclasses.
+All fields are *private* in Wren&mdash;an object's fields can only be directly accessed from within methods defined on the object's class.
 You cannot even access fields on another instance of your own class, unlike C++ and Java.

 If you want to make a property of an object visible, you need to define a getter to expose it: